Osasusanoo/Osasusanoo/README.md

 - 💬 Ask me about C++ and python
 - 📫 How to reach me: ogbeide301@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I play Genshin
+- ⚡ Fun fact: Im a cosplayer and gamer